VarunBabbar/CNN/README.md

  python3 CNN.py --batchSize 32 --nEpochs 10 --lr 0.01 --lr_multiplier -0.08 --model_save_path /Users/varunbabbar/Desktop/MNIST_CNN --optimizer adam --num_examples 10000 --val_examples 2500
  ```

- The output will be a file called MNIST_CNN saved in /Users/varunbabbar/Desktop.
+ The output will be a Pickle file called MNIST_CNN saved in /Users/varunbabbar/Desktop.
 This file contains the saved weights and model architecture and can be used to perform inference.

  ## Inference Procedure
 Inference involves running the script Inference.py.
 This assumes you have a trained model and input image saved in your local filesystem.
 Here is the syntax for calling Inference.py through command line: